saidayakar-cyber/ICT-Cybersecurity-Portfolio/ICT portfolio/README.md

 ---

 ## 🛡️ About Me
-I am a beginner cybersecurity professional with a strong interest in **IT support, network security, and system hardening**.
-I have pursued my **Master’s in IT (Cybersecurity)** and gained practical skills through projects and certifications.
+I am a beginner cybersecurity professional with a strong interest in **IT support, network security, and system hardening** and gained practical skills through projects and certifications.

 ---